Abdominal Transplant Surgery Fellowship (Arizona)

 - Transplant ethics and economics of transplantation

-- Recipient and donor selection criteria for liver, kidney and pancreas transplant
+- Recipient and donor selection criteria for liver, kidney and pancreas transplants

-- Role of United Network of Organ Sharing (UNOS) in allocation and regulation of solid organs in United States
+- Role of United Network for Organ Sharing (UNOS) in allocation and regulation of solid organs in the United States

-You will be immersed in a structured, multidisciplinary, UNOS-approved transplant program and exposed to the entire continuum of the organ transplant process:
+You are immersed in a structured, multidisciplinary, UNOS-approved transplant program and exposed to the entire continuum of the organ transplant process: